 A crucial element that can ensure repeated successful email campaigns is the use of visuals.
 Using your brand colors throughout the email improves your brand recall and forges a strong relationship between you and your audience.

 When incorporating attention-grabbing images into your email campaigns, try to use subdued background colors.
 Further, if your email design significantly uses colors that blend seamlessly, try to play with a CTA button that stands out to make it appear lively and encourage viewers to take action.
+Later, you can consider offering something unique in your emails that includes open edition prints and interesting posters to improve your emails’ visual representation.

 While designing individual sections of your email, use analogous or complementary colors to create a pleasant flow.
 Alternatively, you can even use a conflicting color scheme to grab eyeballs!